Travelling solo is almost the norm these days.

 Nerd alert: If you’ve ever played The Sims, you know for your social well-being, you have to make friends and to do that, you have to invite people over, have a good party, call them on the phone etc. If you don’t, your Sim gets sad.

 1. Hit up everyone you know and their friends.

 In a world that’s apparently separated by only 6 degrees of separation, you can see if anyone you know knows someone in your new home.

-It’s not for everyone, but I would suggest moving into a flat with at least one other person.
+It’s not for everyone, but I would suggest moving into accommodation with at least one other person.